The Complete Guide to Biometric Time and Attendance Tracking

 1. Eliminate Buddy Punching and Time Fraud

-With these systems, colleagues can clock in on behalf of each other or even manipulate the exact number of hours worked during a shift.
+A huge issue with traditional time and attendance systems that use cards or pin codes is that colleagues can easily clock in on behalf of each other or even manipulate the number of hours worked during a shift.
+This is called buddy punching and it creates time fraud.
 Biometric systems are much more secure in this regard as the employee must physically check in and out themselves for the time to be authenticated on the system.

 2. Save Time Usually Spent on Manual Data Entry